RobinNaumann/elbe_react/README.md

 ## usage

-1. install the package in your React/Preact app:
+1. install the package in your React app:
    ```bash
    npm i elbe-ui
    ```